 To combat this lack of transparency, we established a private Facebook group.
 We dedicated this space to providing reliable information, guidance, and friendly emotional support to everyone troubled by the Vantage bankruptcy.
 Our group has become known as a trusted source of factual information that Vantage doesn’t necessarily want to be publicized.

-This private group includes Vantage customers, employees, vendors, and suppliers.
+This private group includes thousands of Vantage customers, employees, vendors, and suppliers.
 Additionally, you’ll find notable journalists, TV newspeople, public relations executives, and of course, consumer advocates.

 Will Vantage Travel customers receive refunds?